Fresh on Mondays

 Again, my instinct is to keep requests simple and just ask for the big thing I really want.
 But perhaps that too is exactly the opposite of what I should be doing.
 Apparently the time when I get myself or others to agree to a large request is precisely the moment when my ancillary requests would be most likely to look small and easy to grant.

-Personal advertising example
+Personal marketing example

 How could we use perceptual contrast in our own advertising campaigns?
 Would it be possible to use the power of this weapon on ourselves, even though we know what we’re up to?